Exclusive Features

 You have a strategy, you have some great content, now you’re ready to put it out there.
 Unfortunately, posting content in one or two places likely won’t be enough to make an impact.
 Consider using a multi-channel, multi-media approach to get the most out of your content.

 • Email your customers and targeted lists.
-Of course, make sure your campaigns comply with the CAN-SPAM Act of 2003.
+Of course, make sure your campaigns comply with the CAN-SPAM Act.

 • Create a special place on your website for content.
 Consider sharing content in a dedicated “knowledge center” section.